 Asthma can usually be managed, and by educating and bringing awareness to youth and their parents, asthma does not have to stop children from leading a normal life.
-Daniel Graham, tight end for the Denver Broncos and an asthma sufferer, offers these tips to help kids properly manage their exercise induced asthma.
+Daniel Graham, former tight end for the Denver Broncos and an asthma sufferer, offers these tips to help kids properly manage their exercise-induced asthma.

 Asthma Action Plan.
 Ask your doctor for a written asthma action plan.
 The plan should include what medicine to use to treat asthma symptoms and changes in peak flow zones, what medication to use as a pretreatment before exercise, emergency telephone numbers and a list of things that make your asthma worse.

-This information was provided by Daniel Graham, tight end for the Denver Broncos and an asthma sufferer (May 2009).
+This information was provided by Daniel Graham, former tight end for the Denver Broncos and an asthma sufferer.